-One of the main properties of BDDs is that they employ full sharing.
+One of the main properties of the BDDs used by the data-based synthesis algorithm is that they employ full sharing.
 That is, if a part of a binary tree needs to be represented more than once, it is stored only once, and reused.
 This leads to BDDs being represented using directed acyclic graphs, rather than binary trees.